BabySitter Tax Calculator

 Frequently Asked Questions

-Yes, if paying a babysitter $2,700 or more in a year.
+Yes, if you pay a babysitter more than $2,700 a year.

-3. How does a babysitter file taxes?
+3. How does a babysitter handle their taxes?

-Babysitters can file taxes as:
+Babysitters can file their taxes as: